WestPeakResearch/WestPeakWebsite/src/content/Team/Premal-Vithlani/index.md

 degree: "Bachelor of Commerce - Accounting | Year 5"
 position: "Senior Analyst"
 management: "False"
-research: ["OPAD_REGL_M&A.pdf", "REGL_Primer_2022.pdf"]
+research: ["REGL_Primer_2022.pdf"]
 headshot: premal.jpg
 ---

 Premal is a fifth-year studying accounting and finance.
 He is getting ready to head off to Toronto to intern at BMO Investment Banking.
 Prior to this, Premal has worked many internships in Start-ups, Credit, and Private Equity.

 Outside of school you can find Premal at a dog park with his dog or at your local gym.